 - An Intervention is not about how to control the substance user; it is about how to let go of believing you can.

-- Teaching the family how to effectively communicate with the alcoholic and each other.
+- Teaching the family how to communicate with the alcoholic or addict and each other effectively.

-- Addressing the family roles that have prevented the alcoholic from seeking help.
+- Addressing the family roles that have prevented the alcoholic or addict from seeking help.

-- Addressing the family roles that have prevented the family from seeking help for themselves and for the alcoholic.
+- Addressing the family roles that have prevented the family from seeking help for themselves and the alcoholic or addict.

 - Identifying behaviors that comfort and worsen the addiction.

-- Helping the family understand that their anger and frustration is not solely with the alcoholic, it is also with other family members.
+- Helping the family understand that their frustration is not solely with the substance user but with other family members too.

-- Guiding families into their own recovery whether or not the alcoholic enters recovery for themselves.
+- Guiding families in their own recovery whether or not the alcoholic or addict enters rehab for themselves.

 - Providing families closure that regardless of the outcome, they feel they have done all they can to prevent further destruction and have offered their loved one help.

-An intervention, when performed professionally and correctly, is about addressing the family system and offering the alcoholic help.
-When you look at how alcoholism affects a family system, you will see that an intervention is much bigger than just getting the alcoholic into treatment.
-It is about starting the road to recovery for both the alcoholic and their family.
+When performed professionally and correctly, an intervention is about addressing the family system and offering the alcoholic or addict help.
+When you look at how alcoholism affects a family system, you will see that an intervention is much bigger than just getting the substance user into treatment.
+It is about starting the road to recovery for them and their family.

 Read More: How to Live With an Alcoholic or Drug Addict